OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Queue Component/QueueComponentDesignDocument.md

        - Payloads
          - Input : Queue item id, Update queue item view model
          - Output : JSON file listing updated queue item view model information
+  - QueueItemAttachmentsController:
+    - The QueueItemAttachmentsController will make an API request and use the QueueItemManager to execute any business logic involved.
+It will then access the QueueItemAttahmentRepository to retrieve all queue item attachments associated with that particular queue item from the Server and will return the information back to the view.
+The controller will utilize this same structure to add, edit, delete, or view details of a queue item transaction.
+    - Routes:
+     - Queue item attachments: [HttpGet("api/v1/queueitems/{queueItemId}/queueitemattachments")]
+       - Payloads
+         - Input : None
+         - Output : JSON file listing queue item attachment information
+     - Queue item attachments (view model): [HttpGet("api/v1/queueitems/{queueItemId}/queueitemattachments/view")]
+       - Payloads
+         - Input : None
+         - Output : JSON file listing queue item attachment view information
+     - Queue item count: [HttpGet("api/v1/queueitems/{queueItemId}/queueitemattachments/count")]
+       - Payloads
+         - Input : None
+         - Output : JSON file listing queue item attachment count
+     - Queue item attachment details: [HttpGet("api/v1/queueitems/{queueItemId}/queueitemattachments/{id}")]
+       - Payloads
+         - Input : None
+         - Output : JSON file listing specific queue item attachment information
+     - Queue item attachments: [HttpGet("api/v1/queueitems/{queueItemId}/queueitemattachments")]
+       - Payloads
+         - Input : None
+         - Output : JSON file listing queue item attachment information
+     - Create queue item attachment (existing binary objects): [HttpPost("api/v1/queueitems/{queueItemId}/queueitemattachments/binaryobjects")]
+       - Payloads
+         - Input : Array of binary object ids
+         - Output : JSON file listing queue item attachment information for a specific queue item
+     - Create queue item attachment: [HttpPost("api/v1/queueitems/{queueItemId}/queueitemattachments")]
+       - Payloads
+         - Input : Files to be attached
+         - Output : JSON file listing queue item attachment information for a specific queue item
+     - Edit queue item attachment with file: [HttpPut("api/v1/queueitems/{queueItemId}/queueitemattachments/{id}/update")]
+       - Payloads
+         - Input : File to be updated
+         - Output : JSON file listing specific queue item attachment information
+     - Edit queue item attachment property: [HttpPatch("api/v1/queueitems/{queueItemId}/queueitemattachments/{id}")]
+       - Payloads
+         - Input : JSONPatchDocument in request body with changes
+         - Output : 200 OK response
+     - Delete all queue item attachments for a queue item: [HttpDelete("api/v1/queueitems/{queueItemId}/queueitemattachments")]
+       - Payloads
+         - Input : None
+         - Output : 200 OK response
+     - Delete queue item attachment: [HttpDelete("api/v1/queueitems/{queueItemId}/queueitemattachments/{id}")]
+       - Payloads
+         - Input : None
+         - Output : 200 OK response
 - Managers:
   - QueueManager:
     - The QueueManager will inherit BaseManager, which inherits IManager, and IQueueItemManager.
       - Beyond the base class and interfaces, QueueManager will implement the CheckReferentialIntegrity() method to assist QueuesController.
   - QueueItemManager:
     - The QueueItemManager will inherit BaseManager, which inherits IManager, and IQueueItemManager.
-      - Beyond the base class and interfaces, QueueItemManager will implement the Enqueue(), Dequeue(), FindQueueItem(), FindExpiredQueueItem(), Commit(), Rollback(), Extend(), UpdateState(), GetQueueItem(), SetNewState(), SetExpiredState(), GetQueueItemsAndBinaryObjectIds(), and GetQueueItemView() methods to assist QueueItemsController.
+      - Beyond the base class and interfaces, QueueItemManager will implement the Enqueue(), Dequeue(), FindQueueItem(), FindExpiredQueueItem(), Commit(), Rollback(), Extend(), UpdateState(), GetQueueItem(), SetNewState(), SetExpiredState(), GetQueueItemsAndBinaryObjectIds(), GetQueueItemView(), AttachFiles(), and UpdateAttachedFiles() methods to assist QueueItemsController.
 - Repositories:
   - QueueRepository:
     - The QueueRepository inherits from EntityRepository<Queue>, which inherits from ReadOnlyEntityRepository<Queue>, and IQueueRepository.
       - Beyond the base classes and interface, QueueRepository will retrieve all queues, add a new queue, or retrieve/edit/delete a queue by id.
   - QueueItemRepository:
     - The QueueItemRepository inherits from EntityRepository<QueueItemModel>, which inherits from ReadOnlyEntityRepository<QueueItemModel>, and IQueueItemRepository.
-      - Beyond the base classes and interface, QueueItemRepository will retrieve all queue items, add a new queue item, or retrieve/edit/delete a queue item by id.
+      - Beyond the base classes and interface, QueueItemRepository will retrieve all queue items, add a new queue item, or edit/delete a queue item by id.
 It will have FindAllView() to allow the view model to display both the properties of the queue item and the corresponding binary object ids.
+  - QueueItemAttachmentRepository:
+    - The QueueItemAttachmentRepository inherits from EntityRepository<QueueItemAttachment> and IQueueItemAttachmentRepository.
+      - Beyond the base class and interface, QueueItemAttachmentRepository will retrieve all queue item attachments, add a new queue item attachment, or edit/delete a queue item attachment by id.
 - Models:
   - Queue Data Model:
     - The Queue data model will be used to view details of each queue.
 It will inherit the NamedEntity class, which inherits the Entity class.
       - Beyond the base classes, Queue will have string Description and int MaxRetryCount.
   - QueueItemModel Data Model:
     - The QueueItemModel data model will be used to view details of each queue item.
 It will inherit the NamedEntity class, which inherits the Entity class.
-      - Beyond the base classes, QueueItemModel will have bool IsLocked, DateTime LockedOnUTC, DateTime LockedUntilUTC, Guid LockedBy, Guid QueueId, string Type, string JsonType, string DataJson, string State, string StateMessage, Guid LockTransactionKey, DateTime LockedEndTimeUTC, int RetryCount, int Priority, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, and string ResultJSON.
+      - Beyond the base classes, QueueItemModel will have bool IsLocked, DateTime LockedOnUTC, DateTime LockedUntilUTC, Guid LockedBy, Guid QueueId, string Type, string JsonType, string DataJson, string State, string StateMessage, Guid LockTransactionKey, DateTime LockedEndTimeUTC, int RetryCount, int Priority, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, and long PayloadSizeInBytes.
   - QueueItemAttachment Data Model:
     - The QueueItemAttachment data model will be used to view the binary object ids that correlate with the attachments of a queue item.
 It will inherit the Entity class.
-      - Beyond the base class, QueueItemAttachment will have Guid QueueItemId and Guid BinaryObjectId.
+      - Beyond the base class, QueueItemAttachment will have Guid QueueItemId, Guid BinaryObjectId, and long SizeInBytes.
+  - Queue View Model:
+    - The QueueViewModel view model will be used to view details of each queue.
+      - QueueViewModel will have string Name (required), string Description, and int MaxRetryCount.
   - AllQueueItemsViewModel View Model:
     - The AllQueueItemsVieWModel view model will be used to view details of each queue item in addition to the list of related binary object ids (file attachments).
 It will inherit IViewModel<QueueItemmodel, AllQueueItemsViewModel>.
-      - Beyond the interface, AllQueueItemsViewModel will have string Name, Guid Id, string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, List<Guid> BinaryObjectIds, Guid QueueId, and DateTime CreatedOn.
+      - Beyond the interface, AllQueueItemsViewModel will have string Name, Guid Id, string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, List<Guid> BinaryObjectIds, Guid QueueId, DateTime CreatedOn, and long PayloadSizeInBytes.
   - QueueItemViewModel View Model:
     - The QueueItemViewModel view model will be used to view details of an individual queue item in addition to the list of related binary object ids (file attachments).
 It will inherit NamedEntity, which inherits Entity, and IViewModel<QueueItemModel, QueueItemViewModel>.
-      - Beyond the base classes and interface, QueueItemViewModel will have string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, Guid QueueId, string Type, string JsonType, string DataJson, Guid LockTransactionKey, int RetryCount, int Priority, and List<Guid> BinaryObjectIds.
+      - Beyond the base classes and interface, QueueItemViewModel will have string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, Guid QueueId, string Type, string JsonType, string DataJson, Guid LockTransactionKey, int RetryCount, int Priority, long PayloadSizeInBytes, and List<Guid> BinaryObjectIds.
   - UpdateQueueItemViewModel View Model:
     - The UpdateQueueItemViewModel view model will be used to update details of an individual queue item in addition to the list of related binary object ids (file attachments).
 It will inherit IViewModel<QueueItemModel, UpdateQueueItemModel>.
       - Beyond the interface, UpdateQueueItemViewModel will have Guid Id, string Name, Guid QueueId, string Source, string Event, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string Type, string DataJson, string State, List<Guid> BinaryObjectIds, and IFormFile[] Files.
+  - AllQueueItemAttachments View Model:
+    - The AllQueueItemAttachmentsViewModel view model will be used to view details of queue item attachments associated with a particular queue item.
+      - AllQueueItemAttachmentsViewModel will have Guid QueueItemId, Guid BinaryObjectId, long SizeInBytes, and string Name.

 **Sequence Diagrams**